Critical Changes to Commercial Trash and Recycling Collection: What You Need to Know

 Requires all businesses that generate 4 cubic yards (one dumpster) or more of commercial solid waste per week and multi-family complexes of five units or more, to arrange for recycling service.

 Assembly Bill 1826 - Mandatory Organics Recycling (MOR)

 Requires all businesses that generate 2 cubic yards or more of commercial solid waste per week (trash+ recycle+organics in aggregate) and multi-family complexes of five units or more, to recycle their organic waste.
 Organic waste is defined as food waste, green waste, landscape and pruning waste, nonhazardous wood waste, and food-soiled paper that is mixed in with food waste.

 Senate Bill 1383

-Requires organics recycling collection services to be provided to all residential and commercial locations including multi-family complexes.
+Effective January 1, 2022, requires organics recycling collection services to be provided to all residential and commercial locations including multi-family complexes.
 In addition, edible food waste generators shall arrange to recover the maximum amount of edible food that would otherwise be disposed and donate to a food recovery organization.
-Preparations have begun for the regulations, which take effect on January 1, 2022.

 Assembly Bill 827

 Effective July 1, 2020, businesses subject to AB 341 and/or AB 1826 are required to provide customers access to a recycling bin and/or organics recycling bin to collect materials purchased on premises.